 Data from the site investigations addressed the identified data gaps and showed per- and polyfluoroalkyl substances (PFAS) impacts at the site.
 Results were incorporated into the conceptual site model, and we provided EGLE with a summary report of the investigation activities and an updated conceptual site model.
 The report included recommended steps to move the site toward remediation such that the port can use it as a laydown area.
 Next steps include further evaluation of the groundwater-surface-water interface pathway and a feasibility study for remediating sediments in wastewater lagoons that are likely impacting shallow groundwater at the site.

 In 2023, Barr partnered with the City of Hibbing to create its first comprehensive parks and trails master plan.
-Working with Ballard*King & Associates and Northspan, we mapped and assessed the city’s recreational assets, analyzed demographics and programming, reviewed national recreation trends, and gathered community input to shape goals and implementation strategies for improving and maintaining the system.
+Working with Ballard*King & Associates and Northspan, we mapped and assessed the city’s recreational assets, analyzed demographics and programming, reviewed national recreation trends, and gathered community input to shape goals and implementation strategies for improving and maintaining the city's parks and trails.

 Hibbing’s 33 parks and extensive trail network—spanning 1,800 acres—had never been fully mapped.
 To establish a planning baseline, Barr created a GIS-based inventory and condition assessment of every park and trail, producing data and maps designed for both city planning and public use.
-We also mapped proposed trails to strengthen connectivity across the system.
+We also mapped proposed trails to strengthen connectivity.

-The master plan classifies each park by current use, purpose, amenities, and maintenance needs.
+The Hibbing Parks and Trails Master Plan classifies each park by current use, purpose, amenities, and maintenance needs.
 Our classification framework helps the city identify priority improvements and align maintenance, programming, and services with each park’s intended role.

 Our recommendations were grounded in our conditions assessment, facility and programming evaluations, park classifications, and research, as well as community feedback.
 A resident survey provided insights into familiarity with, use of, and preferences for the parks and trails system.
-Nearly 700 responses were analyzed and included in an appendix to the plan.
+Nearly 700 responses were analyzed and incorporated as an appendix to the plan.

-To support implementation, we prepared an action-oriented plan outlining recommended management priorities and steps for the city to consider.
-The master and implementation plans highlight how Hibbing’s distinctive regional landscape and recreation opportunities offer significant potential to draw more visitors to the community.
+To support the city's implementation, we prepared an action-oriented implementation plan outlining recommended management priorities and next steps for the city to consider.
+The master plan and implementation plan highlight how Hibbing’s distinctive regional landscape and recreation opportunities offer significant potential to draw more visitors to the community.

 Carey Lake Park is the City of Hibbing’s largest city park, offering hiking and biking trails, swimming and boating access, and a fishing pier.
-Barr assisted the city in planning improvements, which include new tent and RV camping areas and upgrades to the swimming beach.
+Barr assisted the city in planning improvements to the park's recreational amenities.

 Because the city sought state funding for the improvements, the project needed to comply with the Minnesota Historic Sites Act, which requires consultation with the Minnesota State Historic Preservation Office (SHPO) so that improvements will not affect properties listed on the State or National Registers of Historic Places.
 To identify listed, eligible, or potentially eligible resources, Barr conducted a Phase I archaeological reconnaissance investigation.